edstott/ES-CW1/lab-part-1.md

 > Take care with connections to the Raspberry Pi header.
 > The USB cable provides 5V and the Raspberry Pi I/O pins can only tolerate 3.3V.
 > Always check the positioning and orientation of the breakout board and USB-UART connector before connecting the power link.

+> **Warning**
+>
+> Take care with the positioning of your Raspberry Pi, especially if you have a metal laptop case.
+If you short out any exposed metal connection on the Raspberry Pi it could cause permananet damage.

 > **Note**
 >